2024-2025 Catalog

 - If a student’s internship has a start date in summer, the student may request enrollment in a Summer/Fall/Spring internship unit model.
 Please contact the Academic Affairs Center for information.

+Research Training During the course of their graduate training, students gain proficiency in applied research methods.
+The program emphasizes training psychologists to be competent as producers of scientific research, and students begin their research training from the start of the program.
 In addition to formal coursework, which provides a basic understanding of research methodology and statistics, within the first two years of the program, students complete three sequential semesters of Research Practicum, which emphasizes the planning and conduct of research and culminates in a poster and/or oral presentation of an original piece of empirical research.
 In the third year of the program, students enroll in Research in Applied Settings and focus on the development of research and consultation skills while investigating problems in practical situations.
+In their third year, students enter into formal dissertation work with a faculty mentor to produce a scholarly and methodologically sound dissertation that is to be completed by the end of the fourth year.
+The mentor becomes the student’s dissertation committee chair when preliminary orals have been successfully completed.
+Students must pass preliminary orals by June 1 of their third year, in advance of applying to APA internships at the outset of their fourth year.
+Credit Units

-No transfer credit will be granted for any of the above courses unless (a) the student files the transfer credit request by the end of their first semester, and (b) a faculty member assigned to review the transfer credit request deems the course in question of sufficient breadth and taught at a high enough level to substitute for a course in the curriculum.
+Students may petition for transfer credit for any of the following courses: No transfer credit will be granted for any of the above courses unless (a) the student files the transfer credit request by the end of their first semester, and (b) a faculty member assigned to review the transfer credit request deems the course in question of sufficient breadth and taught at a high enough level to substitute for a course in the curriculum.
 Course syllabi and a transcript from the institution offering the course must be submitted with the transfer credit petition.
 Students must consult the University Catalog to determine whether additional rules apply.
 In the event of transfer credit awards, the program does not guarantee financial aid eligibility in all semesters.
+Degree Requirements

 - Students must pass written and oral comprehensive examinations as partial fulfillment of the requirements for admission to doctoral candidacy.